 The idea behind the class is to keep your body in good physical condition.
 This class is ideal for athletes who want to gain an advantage going into the season or keep a high fitness level during the off season.
 In Conditioning class you will work to improve your cardiovascular endurance and muscular endurance through aerobic activity.
-You will build and strengthen muscles through anaerobic activity such as sprints and ply metrics.
-Your speed, quickness, and flexibility will also improve during conditioning class through stretching and drills.
-Again this is an ideal class for athletes who want to gain an edge on the competition, but it is not limited to only athletes in any way.
+We will also work on sport specific skills in soccer such as juggling, passing, trapping and finishing.
+You will build and strengthen muscles through anaerobic activity such as sprints and plyometrics.
+Your speed. quickness, and flexibility will also improve during conditioning class through stretching and drills.
+Again, this is an ideal class for athletes who want to gain an edge on the competition, but it is not limited to only athletes in any way.